milvus-io/bootcamp/.github/pull_request_template.md

 - [ ] A reference to a related issue in your repository.

-  Each PR is related to an issue, and you need to list that issue, like #600.
+  Each PR is related to an issue, and you need to list that issue.

 - [ ] A description of the changes proposed in the pull request.